-Reference letters are given an individual score and then the average score is used to assign a final score.
+Reference letters are given an individual score and then the average score is used to assign a final score program.

-Applicants with the top scores will be invited to participate in an interview with the MFT faculty.
-After the interviews are completed, the top candidates will be accepted to the program.
 Two alternate applicants will be placed on a waiting list for that year only.
 If an individual who is admitted chooses not to attend, the next applicant on the waiting list will be given an opportunity to enroll.